Bo-Ni/AcademicHomePage/content/research/2020-06-06-ML-Inverse/index.md

 More detailes can be found in the following publication.<br>

-Ni B, Gao H. A deep learning approach to the inverse problem of modulus identification in elasticity.
-MRS bulletin.(Under review)
+Ni B, Gao H. <a href="https://bo-ni.netlify.app/publication/2020-preprint-mrs-inverseproblem/">A deep learning approach to the inverse problem of modulus identification in elasticity.</a> MRS bulletin.(Under review)

 ### References:
 1. M. Rodríguez-Sastre, L. Calleja, The determination of elastic modulus of slates from ultrasonic velocity measurements.
 The Geological Society of London.
 IAEG 775, 1-11 (2006).